-The most popular male Arab singer of all time – Abdul-Halim Hafez – rose from poverty to become a friend of kings.
+The most popular male Arab singer of all time – Abdel Halim Hafez – rose from poverty to become a friend of kings.
 He lived for his art and died too soon.
 Loved and admired by people of all ages, the “Egyptian Elvis,” left his mark on Arabic music for future generations.

 Modern Arab music was shaped by a few highly creative individuals throughout the 20th century.
 Three of them were members of one family: the Rahbanis of Lebanon, comprised of the two brothers Assi and Mansour, and a singer named Nuhad Haddad who married Assi and took the name Fairuz.